What is Making Tax Digital?

 2. Final declaration

 Once the EOPS is submitted, the individual must then submit a final declaration or crystallisation.
-This brings together all business and personal information (such as investment income) so the final liability can be determined.
+This collates together all business and personal information (such as investment income) so the final liability can be determined.

 Regardless of your business year end, your EOPS will cover the whole tax year following basis period reforms, which remain proposals at this stage.